 PLS Regression for NIR: Step-by-Step Guide for Food and Feed Calibration

-During plant visits, I've watched teams struggle with traditional multiple regression on NIR data, and it always falls apart for the same reason: NIR wavelengths are massively correlated with each other.
+Traditional multiple regression fails on NIR data for one consistent reason: NIR wavelengths are massively correlated with each other.
 A change at 1940 nm almost always moves 1960 nm too.
-PLS handles that collinearity without breaking a sweat, which is exactly why it became the standard method for food and feed calibration.
+PLS handles that collinearity directly.
+That is exactly why it became the standard method for food and feed calibration.
+For a deeper look at why chemometrics is necessary in NIR work, see our article on why NIR spectroscopy needs chemometrics, including PLS and PCR.

 How Does PLS Regression Work in Practice?

 Start with samples.
 Not just any samples — a set that genuinely covers the range of variability your instrument will see in production.
 If your grain elevator receives wheat ranging from 10% to 15% protein, your calibration set needs samples spread across that entire window.
 Gaps in the sample range become gaps in prediction accuracy.
-I've seen calibrations built on 60 samples from a single season fail completely when a new harvest came in with different starch structures.
+Calibrations built on 60 samples from a single season can fail completely when a new harvest arrives with different starch structures.

-Once you have the samples, scan each one to collect its NIR spectrum, then run wet chemistry — Kjeldahl for protein, Karl Fischer for moisture, Soxhlet for fat — to get your reference values.
-Those reference numbers are the ground truth your PLS model will learn from.
-The quality of your wet chemistry directly limits how good your NIR model can ever be.
-That's a hard ceiling, not a soft one.
+Once you have the samples, scan each one to collect its NIR spectrum.
+Then run wet chemistry — Kjeldahl for protein, Karl Fischer for moisture, Soxhlet for fat — to get your reference values.
+Those reference numbers are the ground truth your PLS model learns from.
+The quality of your wet chemistry directly limits how accurate your NIR model can ever be.
+That is a hard ceiling, not a soft one.

-The model-building step correlates the spectral data with those reference values, extracting latent variables that carry the most predictive information.
-Then you test the model on a separate validation set — samples it has never seen — to confirm it's actually predicting chemistry, not just memorizing the calibration data.
+The model-building step correlates the spectral data with those reference values.
+It extracts latent variables that carry the most predictive information.
+Then you test the model on a separate validation set — samples it has never seen — to confirm it is predicting chemistry, not memorizing the calibration data.

 Why Choose PLS Regression Over Other Methods?

 PLS compresses hundreds of correlated wavelength variables down to a small number of latent variables that explain the chemistry you care about.
-That compression is what makes it both accurate and computationally manageable.
+That compression makes it both accurate and computationally efficient.
 PCR — principal component regression — does something similar, but it builds its components to explain spectral variance, not chemical variance.
-PLS builds components to explain both simultaneously, which is why it consistently outperforms PCR on food and feed calibrations.
+PLS builds components to explain both simultaneously.
+That is why it consistently outperforms PCR on food and feed calibrations.

-Feed mill clients I work with have moved away from MLR — multiple linear regression — for exactly this reason.
+Many feed mill operations have moved away from MLR — multiple linear regression — for exactly this reason.
 MLR picks a handful of individual wavelengths and ignores the rest.
-That works fine in clean, controlled conditions.
-On a feed mill floor with ingredient variation, particle size differences, and temperature swings, MLR falls apart fast.
+That works in clean, controlled conditions.
+On a feed mill floor with ingredient variation, particle size differences, and temperature swings, MLR breaks down quickly.
 PLS uses the whole spectrum and weights wavelengths according to how much they actually contribute to predicting your target analyte.

-Your calibration also stays more adaptable.
-A PLS model built for protein in dairy meal can be recalibrated with new samples as your ingredient sources shift — without starting over from scratch.
-That matters when your suppliers change and your quality spec doesn't.
+A PLS model built for protein in dairy meal can also be updated with new samples as your ingredient sources shift — without starting from scratch.
+That matters when suppliers change and your quality specification does not.
+Our article on building NIR calibration models and avoiding common chemometric mistakes covers how to structure that update process systematically.

 Key Insight

-PLS regression balances accuracy with computational efficiency, making it ideal for complex datasets in NIR applications.
+PLS regression balances prediction accuracy with computational efficiency.
+That combination makes it the practical standard for complex NIR datasets in food and feed operations.

 Common Mistakes in PLS Calibration and How to Avoid Them

-The most common problem I see when training QC teams is an undersized, unrepresentative sample set.
-Fifty samples from last March won't build a model that holds up through a full year of production.
+The most common problem in QC training is an undersized, unrepresentative sample set.
+Fifty samples from last March will not build a model that holds up through a full year of production.
 You need samples that capture seasonal raw material variation, supplier differences, processing condition changes, and particle size extremes.
 A grain elevator running wheat, corn, and soybeans through the same instrument needs calibration samples from all three crops across multiple growing seasons.

-Overfitting is the other recurring failure mode.
-Too many latent variables and your model starts fitting noise rather than chemistry — it scores beautifully on the calibration set and falls apart on real production samples.
+Overfitting is the other recurring failure.
+Too many latent variables and your model starts fitting noise rather than chemistry.
+It scores well on the calibration set and falls apart on real production samples.
 A well-fitted PLS model for moisture in flour typically uses 4 to 8 latent variables.
-If your software is suggesting 15 or more, that's a red flag worth investigating before you deploy the model on your line.
+If your software suggests 15 or more, that is a red flag worth investigating before you deploy the model on your production line.

 Watch your RMSECV — root mean square error of cross-validation — as you add latent variables.
 It should drop, then flatten or tick back up.
 The point where it flattens is usually the right number of components.
-R² values above 0.99 paired with RPD values above 3.0 generally indicate a model worth trusting for screening; RPD above 5.0 is the target for tight process control decisions.
+R² values above 0.99 paired with RPD values above 3.0 generally indicate a model worth trusting for screening.
+RPD above 5.0 is the target for tight process control decisions.
+For a focused breakdown of these metrics, see our guide on the five statistics that actually matter for NIR model evaluation.

 Practical Takeaways for Effective PLS Calibration

-1. 1Gather a diverse sample set — Include samples that cover the full range of expected variability.
+1. 1Gather a diverse sample set — Include samples that cover the full range of expected variability across seasons, suppliers, and processing conditions.

-2. 2Collect accurate reference data — Use reliable wet chemistry methods to determine the true values.
+2. 2Collect accurate reference data — Use validated wet chemistry methods.
+Reference error sets the accuracy ceiling for your NIR model.

-4. 4Validate with a separate dataset — Test your model against new samples to ensure it predicts accurately.
+5. 5Validate with an independent dataset — Test your model against held-out samples to confirm it predicts accurately outside the calibration population.

-Here's the practical field takeaway: PLS regression isn't magic, and it won't rescue a calibration built on poor reference data or a sample set that doesn't reflect your actual production.
-But when you build it correctly — diverse samples, accurate wet chemistry, the right number of latent variables, and a proper independent validation — your NIR model will run tighter, hold longer, and give your QC team numbers they can actually act on.
-That's what keeps protein giveaway off your bottom line and keeps your auditors satisfied.
+PLS regression is not magic, and it will not rescue a calibration built on poor reference data or a sample set that does not reflect actual production.
+But when it is built correctly — with diverse samples, accurate wet chemistry, the right number of latent variables, and a proper independent validation — the NIR model will run tighter, hold longer, and give quality teams numbers they can act on.
+That is what keeps protein giveaway off the bottom line and keeps auditors satisfied.

 Free tool — NIR Glossary: Unfamiliar with a term?
 The SpectroScience NIR Glossary defines every chemometrics, calibration, and instrument term used in this article in plain language with worked examples.
 Open the Glossary →